nedthedev/PolybarGameDeals/README.md

 This script provides an all-in-one place for PC and Playstation deals.
 I built this to use for a [Polybar](https://github.com/polybar/polybar) module, and [Rofi](https://github.com/davatorium/rofi) seemed like a good way to render and interact with the data, but feel free to do whatever you want with it.

 ## Dependencies
-  - Programs
   - Rofi
   - A browser (default Firefox)
   - Python 3
     - beautifulsoup4

 ## Data Sources
   - PC Deals: [cheapshark.com](https://www.cheapshark.com/) (API)